AyeshDeSilva/My-Book-Notes/README.md

 * Clone repository
 * Install dependencies using "npm i"
 * Create a database and create a table in PostgreSQL pgAdim 4.
 You can create a table from scratch or use my SQL in the booknote.sql file part of the repository
-* Reconfigure the database connection settings with your own settings
+* Reconfigure the database connection settings with your own database settings